PV Solar Module Compatibility

 For more info: How do I remove the module clips from the TS4-A?

-If you are in doubt, send the datasheet for the PV-Module to email@example.com, and our engineers will confirm its compatibility with Tigo products.
+If you have any doubts, please send the datasheet for the PV-Module to email@example.com, and our engineers will confirm its compatibility with Tigo products.